tummychow/titlechaser/README.md

 - Ninety-Fifth Avenue Blues
 - Atari's Twenty-First-Century Adherents

-And here is how titlechaser thinks they should be capitalized (I have bolded the words where titlechaser disagreed with Chicago).
+And here is how titlechaser thinks they should be capitalized (I have bolded the words where titlechaser disagreed with Chicago):

 - Mnemonics **that** Work Are Better **than** Rules **that** Do Not
 - Singing While You Work